Content Modeling 101

 With all of the entities laid out, shift gears and start drawing lines between the entities.
 Maybe just start with the lines, but for each line, you're also going to need to describe how that relationship works.
 Be as verbose as possible here.
 No need to use jargon or shorthand to describe these relationships.

-• Is the relationship bidirectional?
-For example, your application may allow specifying books similar to each book, but does that mean if you make book A similar to book B that B's own set of similar books will also contain book A?
+s related to it?
+For example, you might ask if a book can have multiple authors. - Is the relationship bidirectional?
+For example, your application may allow specifying books similar to each book, but does that mean if you make book

 3. Adding Fields to Entities